amandangol/immutable-space-invaders/README.md

    Ensure that your application is set up to read environment variables.
 Depending on your programming language and framework, you may need to configure this specifically.
 Consult the documentation for your technology stack if you are unsure.

-By following these steps, you will have successfully registered your application on the Immutable Developer Hub and obtained the Client ID, which is crucial for the integration of Immutable Passport into your application.
-Make sure to keep your credentials secure and follow best practices for environment variable management.

-### Step 3: Install Dependencies
+## Step 3: Install Dependencies

-1. Install the required Node.js packages:
+Install the required Node.js packages:

 ```bash
 npm install -D @imtbl/sdk
 ```

-### Step 4: Set Up Your Game Application
+## Step 4: Set Up Your Game Application

 1. Create your project structure with the necessary files, including `index.html`, `passport.js`, `login.js`, and game-related files.

 2. Add your game code to the relevant game files (e.g., `sketch.js`).

-### Step 5: Configure Passport
+## Step 5: Configure Passport

-In the `passport.js` file, configure Immutable Passport using the obtained `client_id`:
+In the `passport.js` file, configure Immutable Passport using the obtained `client_id`.
+Replace 'YOUR_CLIENT_ID', 'YOUR_CLIENT_SECRET', and 'YOUR_REDIRECT_URI' with the credentials you obtained during registration.

 ```javascript
 // passport.js